Automotive industry in North Korea: Sungri Motor Plant

 Since 1950, Sungri Motor Plant in Tokchon has been North Korea's first and largest motor vehicle plant, producing urban and off-road passenger cars and small, medium, and heavy cargo, haulage, construction, and off-road trucks and buses under the names Sungri and Jaju, among others.
 It was the most capable plant of the North Korean automotive industry before being surpassed by Pyeonghwa Motors.
 All models are reported to be replicas or derivations of foreign cars.
 Its vehicles are generally for civilian and commercial use; government officials favour foreign imports and the armed forces have their own facilities.

-The Sungri Motor Plant was founded in November 1950 as the Tokchon Motor Plant (덕천자동차공장).
+The Sungri Motor Plant was founded in November 1950 as the Tokchon Motor Plant.
 It produced its first vehicle, a Sungri-58 truck, in 1958.
 In 1975, the plant was renamed Sungri Motor Plant (sungri means victory in Korean).
 In 1980, annual production was reported by the government to be 20,000 units per year, but the rate was more likely 6,000–7,000 units.
 In 1996, production was crippled by the country's economic difficulties, with about 150 vehicles produced.